amaliaheartfield/Discordium/README.md

 This report compiles **documented patterns of behavior**, including:

-- Harassment and retaliation against users
+- Harassment, threats, and retaliation
-- Non-consensual sharing of personal data (doxxing)
+- Repeated non-consensual sharing of personal data (doxxing)
-- Public admissions of predatory or illegal behavior
+- Public admissions of predatory and illegal behavior
 - Violations of Discord Terms of Service
 - GDPR compliance concerns
-- Plagiarism and false ownership claims
+- Plagiarism and DMCA violations

 These are not isolated claims.
-They are supported by **testimonies, archived messages, and third-party verification**.
+They are supported by **multiple testimonies and statements from Discordium themselves**.

 ---

 ## Key Findings

 ### 1. Doxxing & Personal Data Exposure
-Multiple staff members, including leadership, have shared personally identifiable information without consent. :contentReference[oaicite:1]{index=1}
+Multiple staff members, including Nassvoll, have shared and spread personal data without consent, multiple times.

-Internal confirmations indicate awareness of these actions at leadership level.
+Internal confirmations indicate most, if not all, of Discordium leadership is aware of this and other suspicious behavior.

 ---

 ### 2. Harassment & Retaliation
 Users who reported misconduct or left negative reviews experienced:

-- Threats or intimidation
+- Harassment, threats, retaliatiton, and/or intimidation
-- Account bans or blacklisting
 - Attempts to remove or suppress their statements

-This includes repeated efforts to remove verified public reviews. :contentReference[oaicite:2]{index=2}

 ---